keitharogers/kong_tool/README.md

 This has been tested with Python 3.8.

 ## Usage
-To get started, point this tool at Kong's admin API by editing `config.ini` to give it the correct URL to use.
+To get started, point this tool at Kong's admin API by creating and editing `config.ini` to give it the correct URL to use (see `config.ini.example`).

 You can list out the help documentation by running `./kongtool -h` which will give you a list of options.